 - Place spelt in a medium bowl and cover with cold water.
 Let soak for 1 hour; drain.

-- In a large soup pot, heat oil over medium heat.
-Add onion, carrot, celery and garlic.
+- In a large soup pot, heat extra virgin olive oil over medium heat.
+Add onion, carrot, celery and garlic cloves.
 Season with salt and pepper; cook for five minutes.

-- Add tomatoes and chickpeas and cook for an additional 20 minutes.
+- Add crushed tomatoes and chick peas and cook for an additional 20 minutes.

 - Discard bay leaves.
 Sprinkle with chopped parsley before serving.